-Section 16(a) of the Exchange Act requires our executive officers and directors and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
+Section 16(a) of the Exchange Act of 1934 requires our executive officers and directors and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
 Such persons are required by regulation of the SEC to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such forms or written representations from certain reporting persons received by us with respect to 2012, except for Christoph Westphal, our chief executive officer, who filed a late Statement of Change in Beneficial Ownership on Form 4 on February 14, 2013 in connection with one transaction, we believe that our executive officers and directors and persons who own more than 10% of a registered class of our equity securities have complied with all applicable filing requirements.
+Based solely on our review of the copies of such forms or written representations from certain reporting persons received by us with respect to 2013, we believe that our executive officers and directors and persons who own more than 10% of a registered class of our equity securities have complied with all applicable filing requirements.